 The momentum scale is set using the $Z \rightarrow \mu^+\mu^-$ peak and the known Z boson mass.
 Given 50 pb-1, the relative scale uncertainty is 1.1%.
 When transfering this calibration to the TeV mass scale, an additional uncertainty of 3% is assigned, accounting for possible non-linear effects.
 The resolution at high masses is determined by the accuracy of the alignment.
-At a mass of 1.2 TeV the resolution is estimated to be 7% based on studies of residuals mass of 1.2 TeV, the resolution is estimated to be 7%, based on studies of residuals.
+At a mass of 1.2 TeV, the resolution is estimated to be 7%, based on studies of residuals.